 I don’t mean to get preachy, but y’all have to have a simple whole roast chicken in your arsenal.
-I make one every week – and this recipe for Orange Rosemary Roast Chicken is Monash University Certified Low FODMAP, which means I can rest easy and KNOW that it is a perfect main dish item for us to have in our regular rotation.
+I make one every week – and this recipe for Orange Rosemary Roast Chicken is easy to make and complies with all of Monash University’s low FODMAP science.
+This recipe is Elimination Phase safe!
+This means you can rest easy and KNOW that it is a perfect main dish item for us to have in our regular rotation.

 We enjoy it the night of and the leftovers lend themselves to creativity – from tacos to enchiladas, soups, stir-fries, sandwiches and more.
 And it is easy.
 Super easy.

 The Secret to Great Roast Chicken

 Want to know the secret to the best roast chicken?
 Crispy on the outside and juicy on the inside?
 Leave it alone!
 And do not open the oven door!
 That high heat is going to do the work for you.
 That, and buying a great bird.
 We like air chilled and buy organic when possible as well.

 Placing a pierced citrus, in this case an orange, in the bird’s cavity might seem odd, but it is one of our favorite techniques and will give you a super juicy result.